Whether you’re a fan or not, Lamborghini's Urus SUV has proven to be a huge hit for the Italian marque.

-Despite the pandemic, Lamborghini managed to deliver 7,430 vehicles in 2020, with the Urus accounting for 59% percent of this tally.
-The exact number was 4,391 of the high-riding Raging Bulls.
+Despite the ongoing pandemic, Lamborghini managed to deliver a record 8,405 vehicles in 2021, with the Urus accounting for almost 60% percent of this tally.
+The exact number was 5,021 units of the high-riding Raging Bulls.

-It looks like Lamborghini is now preparing a facelift for the Urus to keep sales brimming, as a prototype has been spotted on multiple occasions.
-We'll likely see the updated crossover arrive in late 2021 or early the following year as a 2023 model.
+Lamborghini is known to be preparing a facelift for the Urus to keep sales brimming, as prototypes have been spotted on multiple occasions.
+Judging by the lack of camouflage on the latest prototypes, we'll likely see the updated SUV revealed shortly as a 2023 model.
 The Urus first hit the market in 2018 as a 2019 model.

-The prototype wears a lot of camouflage gear but we can clearly see a new front fascia with what looks to be additional vents at the outer edges.
-These are known as "air curtains," and help direct air flow around the flanks of the vehicle.
-There's also a new hood with its own vents.
+The latest prototype wears almost zero camouflage gear, allowing us to clearly see the new front fascia with additional vents at the outer edges.
+These are known as air curtains, and help direct air flow around the flanks of the vehicle.
+There's also a new hood with its own vents, while additional vents have been added to the rear vehicle just behind the wheel arches.

 2023 Lamborghini Urus facelift spy shots - Photo credit: S. Baldauf/SB-Medien

-There are also likely to be some tweaks inside.
+There is also likely to be some tweaks inside.
 Top of the list is likely to be an updated infotainment system.
 We could also see some more advanced electronic driver-assist features added.

 The Urus currently comes exclusively with a 4.0-liter twin-turbo V-8 that delivers 641 hp.
 It's enough for 0-60 mph acceleration in about 3.5 seconds and a top speed of 189 mph.